Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Study 1: Exploring How Post Histories Can Help Distinguish Fake-News Sharers

-\emph{Comparing Political and Non-political Fake-news Sharers.} One could argue that our findings may be influenced by the choice of articles we used as a starting point, mainly non-political articles from Snopes.
-This could limit the generalizability of our results to political content, particularly as political affiliation is one of the most robust predictors of fake-news sharing \citep[e.g., ][] {grinberg2019fake, osmundsen2021partisan}.
-However, it is crucial to emphasize that our analysis of the Hoaxy data, which includes four groups of political news sharers (fake-news, fact-check, right-leaning, and left-leaning) and follows a different classification of fake-news sharers, led to very similar conclusions as those derived from the Snopes data.
-This suggests that our findings are consistent across different datasets and classification methods, adding robustness to our results.
+\emph{Similarities in textual cues in fake-news content to sharers' post histories.} In Web Appendix L, we explore whether users post fake news aligned with their linguistic profile.
+The textual cues of the fake-news articles shared are more similar to those who share them than to our random and matched samples.
+This could result from fake-news sharers being drawn to articles that match their characteristics.
+Engaging more with these articles also results in these users being served more such articles by the platform, resulting in a cycle of greater exposure and sharing of fake news.

-Additionally, in Web Appendix K, we further examine the Snopes data to determine the extent to which our findings differ based on whether the fake-news shared was political or non-political.
-Although most articles in our Snopes sample do not pertain to political news, we have a subset of articles that cover political topics.
-We use these two subsets of fake-news sharers (political fake-news vs. non-political fake-news sharers) and compare the language across these two subgroups.
-The results demonstrate that focusing solely on political fake-news sharers can, if anything, amplify the differences between fake-news sharers and the comparison groups.
-We only focus here on political articles and investigate potential differences between the textual cues of fake-news sharers.
-However, we encourage other scholars to further test whether differences regarding textual cues in post-histories emerge based on other article topics such as climate change.
+\emph{Political and non-political fake-news sharers.} One could be curious about the degree to which the observed differences are due to the articles we used as a starting point; these were mainly non-political articles in our Snopes data.
+In Web Appendix M, we examine the Snopes data to determine how much our findings differ based on whether the fake news shared was political or non-political.
+Although most articles in our Snopes sample do not pertain to political news, a subset covers political topics.
+We find that focusing solely on political fake-news sharers would, if anything, amplify the differences between the fake-news sharers and most comparison groups.
+However, it would be interesting to collect other samples of topically focused fake-news sharers, such as those focusing on COVID-19 or climate change.